Skip to content

 The old approaches to data sharing typically involve one of two methods:

-• The most common by far involves some kind of export or backup mechanism on the provider side.
-This puts the data to be shared into one or multiple files and stores the data on a secure FTP or cloud storage.
-The data needs to be imported or restored on the consumer side to bring the data into a data lake or a data warehouse technology for processing and integration with the rest of the organization’s data.
+• The most common, by far, involves some kind of export or backup mechanism on the provider side.
+This puts the data to be shared into one or multiple files and stores it on a secure FTP or cloud storage.
+The data needs to be imported or restored on the consumer side to bring it into a data lake or a data warehouse technology for processing and integration with the rest of the organization’s data.

 • Larger enterprises may leverage their existing enterprise service bus or develop web services to facilitate direct data exchange with their customers, suppliers, or third-party partners without needing export and import processes.